Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data

-If the agency feels that these risk increases are not counterbalanced by the fact that the intruder will be wrong in at least 64\% of the cases when he or she declares a unique match to be the correct match, the agency would have three options: (a) use one of the other synthesizers and accept the loss in analytical validity, (b) repeat the synthesis for the categorical CART synthesizer increasing the complexity parameter to grow smaller trees, or (c) use additional measures to further protect the data.
+If the agency feels that the increase in risk with the categorical CART synthesizer is not acceptable, the agency would have three options: i) use one of the other synthesizers and accept the loss in analytical validity, ii) use additional measures to protect the data further, or iii) repeat the synthesis, increasing the complexity parameter to grow smaller trees.
+We evaluated the last two options for various settings.
+For the sake of brevity, we only present the main findings for the categorical CART synthesizer here.
+Detailed results can be found in the online supplement.

-We evaluated the last option based on two different approaches.
+As additional data protection measures, we examined two different approaches.
 The first approach aggregates the geographical information to a higher level.
 The second approach synthesizes additional variables in the dataset.
-We only present the main findings for the categorical CART synthesizer here for brevity.
-Detailed results can be found in the online supplement.

 Aggregating the geographical information is a classical data protection measure that is commonly employed by statistical agencies before data dissemination.
 Thus, we evaluated how the risk-utility profile changes if the detailed geographical information is aggregated to a higher level before the synthesis.
 Specifically, we looked at the impacts of using 10, 100, and 1,000 square meter grids instead of the exact geocodes.
 We found that risks remain constant for the 10 square meter grids and actually increase if 100 square meter grids are used.
-The risks decrease for the 1,000 square meter grids but are still substantially higher than the risks from the original data without geocodes (for example, the expected risk is 3717.65 compared to 1821.16 for the original data).
-At the same time the loss in analytical validity as expressed by the $UL$ measure would increase for such large grid sizes (the UL measure increases from $8.57\cdot10^{-2}$ when synthesizing the exact geocodes to $8.74\cdot10^{-2}$ when using 1,000 square meter grids).
+The risks decrease for the 1,000 square meter grids but are still higher than the risks from the original data without geocodes (for example, the expected risk is 3717.65, compared to 1821.16 for the original data).
+At the same time, the loss in analytical validity, as expressed by the \textit{UL} measure, would increase for such large grid sizes (the \textit{UL} measure increases from $8.57\cdot10^{-2}$ when synthesizing the exact geocodes to $8.74\cdot10^{-2}$ when using 1,000 square meter grids).